-At East Ardsley Primary Academy we believe that RE helps pupils develop by exploring the world’s major faiths and views.
-It supports them in developing and reflecting upon their own values and their capacity for moral judgement, giving them awareness and appreciation of the value of each other in a diverse society.
-This appreciation will help in counteracting prejudices and intolerance.
+RE helps pupils develop by exploring the world’s major faiths and views.
+It supports them in constructing and reflecting upon their own values and their capacity for moral judgement.
+Giving them awareness and appreciation of the value of each other in a diverse society.
+This appreciation will help them in counteracting prejudices and intolerance.

-RE is an essential component of a broad and balanced education.
-It enables teachers and pupils to approach different faiths and respectfully encourages each other to ask questions and be open and curious.
+Furthermore, RE is an essential component of a broad and balanced education.
+It enables teachers and pupils to approach different faiths and respectfully encourages each other to ask questions by being open and curious.
 It enables pupils to consider and respond to a range of faiths related to their own spiritual development of values and attitude and those tricky questions about the meaning of life.

-RE promotes pupils’ spiritual, moral, social and cultural development and prepares them for the opportunities, responsibilities and experiences of the present, and the future in the wider world.
+Importantly, RE also promotes pupil’s spiritual, moral, social and cultural development and prepares them for the opportunities, responsibilities and experiences of the present and the future in the wider world.

-From early years there are introductions to faiths around us and the lessons are linked in with things the pupils will understand, for example, looking and understanding special books leads nicely into Holy books of different faiths and some of the stories from them that contain a message.
-Lessons cover lots of questions about faiths like, Muslim, Sikhism, Christian, Hindu and Jewish along with lessons about our world and our place within it.
+From early years, there are introductions to faiths around us and the lessons are linked with things the pupils will understand.
+For example, looking and understanding special books leads nicely into Holy books of different faiths and some of the stories within them which contain a message.
+Lessons cover a variety of questions about faiths like, Muslim, Sikhism, Christian, Hindu and Jewish along with lessons about our world and our place within it.

 Year 1: To be able to recognise and name key features in faiths and beliefs.